gvwilson/thirdbit/src/fiction/iffy/1/index.md

 that could keep some old piece of tech limping along for another season.

 One of the women straightened and raised a hand in greeting as Iffy went by.
 "Beautiful day," she said.
-"You headin' to town?"
+"You headin' t' town?"

 "Am that," Iffy nodded,
 not wanting to slow down for conversation.